HillmanHan/wordle_project/README.md

 # wordle_project
-A Wordle solver inspired by the popular game Wordle
+A Wordle solver inspired by the popular web-page puzzle game Wordle

 ## How to use